xrf/thesis/src/qdpt.md

 $$\ket{u^\circ} = \ket{\Phi_u}$$
 Take note that in QDPT *Fermi vacuum* and *reference state* are no longer synonymous.

-We choose $u$ to be close to the Fermi level: it should be a single-particle state within an adjacent shell.
+We choose $u$ to be close to the Fermi level: it should be a single-particle state within an adjacent shell (**valence shell**).
 Therefore, the number of reference states in the model space of QDPT is equal to the number of particles in either the lowest unoccupied shell or the highest occupied shell of $\ket{\Phi}$, depending on whether we are considering addition or removal energies, respectively.

 We can then express the perturbation expansion in terms of summations over matrix elements as we did for the IM-SRG flow equation.
 We will restrict ourselves to the case where the perturbation $\hat{V}$ is a two-body operator.

-![Perturbative Hugenholtz diagrams ([@Sec:perturbative-diagrams]) of the second- and third-order QDPT corrections.
-Denominator lines have been elided.
-When QDPT is performed on IM-SRG-evolved Hamiltonians, many of the diagrams vanish.
-The remaining nonvanishing diagrams for addition energy are highlighted in blue and for removal energy are highlighted in red.](fig-diagrams-sfe){#fig:diagrams-sfe}

 The second-order QDPT corrections of the **left-shift operator** (or **reaction operator**) $\hat{W} = \hat{H}^{\mathrm{eff}} - \hat{H}^\circ$ are:
 $$